 “Holy Baptism is full initiation by water and

 Interested in the sacrament of Baptism?
-We invite you to attend church regularly and talk to the clergy about baptism.
-For infant baptisms the parent(s) or caregiver(s) are invited to meet with the clergy.
-If the candidate for baptism is over the age of five the church provides age-appropriate baptismal catechism.
+Visit us and ask one of the clergy to meet with you and talk about the sacrament.
+For infant baptisms, the parent(s) or caregiver(s) are invited to meet with the clergy.
+For candidates over the age of five, the church provides age-appropriate baptismal catechism.

-Confirmation and Reception
+Confirmation & Reception

 At Confirmation, an individual receives the laying on of hands and blessing of a bishop, thereby affirming their own faith and visibly connecting to the broader Body of Christ.
 The sacramental nature of Confirmation is a personal choice and affirmation to continue growing in faith and in relationship with God.
 Instruction classes for teenagers age 15 and older and for adults are provided.

-The rite of Reception is for anyone who has been confirmed in another Christian denomination (Roman Catholic, Lutheran, Methodist, Presbyterian, etc.) and wants to become an Episcopalian.
+The Rite of Reception is for anyone who has been confirmed in another Christian denomination (Roman Catholic, Lutheran, Methodist, Presbyterian, etc.) and wants to become an Episcopalian.
 Baptized persons who have been confirmed are invited to be received into the Episcopal Church.

 These sacramental rites are performed during the annual Bishop's Visitation.
 Call the parish office for the upcoming visitation date.

 Holy Eucharist and First Communion

 “The outward and visible sign in the Eucharist is bread and wine...the inward and spiritual grace in the Holy Communion is the Body and Blood of Christ.”